Mathematical and numerical modeling of coupled oxygen dynamics and neuronal electrophysiology: Conclusions

+In this section, we investigate the electro–metabolic dynamics on a realistic two-dimensional brain sub-domain, extracted from the transversal section covering the temporo-occipital region of one cerebral hemisphere.
+The domain is discretized using a polytopal mesh specifically generated to conform to the anatomical subregion; the resulting mesh consists of 4004 polygonal elements, represented in Figure~\ref{fig:setupbrain}.
+The computational domain includes both grey and white matter, reproducing their anatomical interface.
+Grey matter is treated as an isotropic conductor, reflecting the homogeneous distribution of neurons and unmyelinated fibers, whereas the white matter is modeled as anisotropic, with enhanced conductivity along the local axonal directions obtained from diffusion–weighted imaging (DWI), where component $\boldsymbol{D}_{xx}$ and $\boldsymbol{D}_{yy}$ are illustrated in Figure~\ref{fig:setupbrain1}.
+This distinction enables a more realistic representation of the heterogeneous electrophysiological behavior in cortical and subcortical regions.

+Following this setup, the computational model is initialized as shown in Figure~\ref{fig:setupbraininitial}, which illustrates the mesh, the initial condition of the transmembrane potential, and the distribution of the physiological and pathological regions.
+The domain includes multiple ischemic regions of different severities ($\delta = 0.3$ and $\delta = 0.7$), prescribed a priori to represent subclinical and severe ischemic conditions.
+These regions are located within the grey matter, consistently with physiological evidence indicating that ischemic damage predominantly affects grey matter tissue.
+The initial condition is constructed following the configuration shown in Figure \ref{fig:setupbraininitial} and the temporal evolution of the transmembrane potential is presented in Figure~\ref{fig:brain_potential}.

-Instead of focusing on the propagation of self-induced spikes from an ischemic subregion, in this second test case, we aim to investigate the tissue behavior when it is stimulated by an external impulse, introduced through an additional forcing term in the coupled model in Equation \eqref{eq:monodomain}.
-The computational geometric setting is illustrated in Figure \ref{fig:setting_testcase2}.
-To avoid self-induced high-frequency activation of the ischemic region, as shown in the previous test case, we set the initial condition for the pathological subregion to a transient resting value for the transmembrane potential.
-An additional external force is applied for a limited time interval, and it is defined as a constant value $I_\text{Act}=10\ \mu \text{A}$; it is also applied only in a small region of the ischemic tissue, as emphasized in Figure \ref{fig:setting_testcase2}.
-We consider, in order to analyze the coupled behaviour, the parameters $q_0 = 0.3q$, $\eta_{n} = 0.5409$, $\eta_{a} = 0.3938$, and $\eta_{ecs} = 0.0653$ for the ischemic subregion.
+In this test case, we aim to investigate the ischemic tissue behavior when it is stimulated by an external impulse, introduced through an additional forcing term in the coupled model in Equation \eqref{eq:monodomain}.
+The additional external stimulus is applied for a limited time interval, and it is defined as a constant value $I_\text{Act}=10\ \mu \text{A}$.
+The external forcing term is applied at early times within a localized ischemic area characterized by a severe blood flow reduction ($\delta$ = 0.7) (see Figure \ref{fig:setupbraininitial}).
+As these wavefronts evolve, they traverse regions of grey and white matter, encountering different conductivity and excitability properties.

+We consider, in order to analyze the coupled behavior, the parameters $q_0 = 0.3q$, $\eta_{n} = 0.5409$, $\eta_{a} = 0.3938$, and $\eta_{ecs} = 0.0653$ for the severe ischemic subregions.
 The additional forcing term is both temporal and spatially limited: from the modeling point of view, the forcing is added to the currents of the monodomain model